 GREENSBORO—The Keynote Address at the North Carolina Writers' Network 2018 Spring Conference kicks off a full day of classes and sessions on the craft and business of writing.
 Past speakers have included Michael Parker and North Carolina Literary Hall of Fame inductees Fred Chappell and Jaki Shelton Green.

-Spring Conference happens Saturday, April 21, at the University of North Carolina at Greensboro: registration is open.
+Spring Conference happens Saturday, April 21, at the University of North Carolina at Greensboro.
+On-site registration will be available beginning at 8:00 am in the MHRA Building lobby on the UNCG campus.

 2018 North Carolina Literary Hall of Fame inductee Jill McCorkle will give this year's Keynote Address.